 Get big -- fast!

 Rule Breaking businesses, you see, tend to grow really fast when their convention-busting products hit the market.
-Think of Motorola
+Think of Intuitive Surgical

-Capital IQ found 122 firms that met our criteria this go-round.
-Some were anomalies, such as Interoil
+Capital IQ found 126 firms that met our criteria this time around.
+Some were frighteningly high, such as James River Group

 Just the beginning